The Bidens say hello to new puppy Commander, and Major is off to a new home

 Meet the newest Biden. pic.twitter.com/JHAbH53iRk— President Biden (@POTUS) December 20, 2021

 Michael LaRosa, press secretary for first lady Jill Biden, told NPR over email that Commander, who is just shy of 4 months old, was a birthday gift from the president's brother and sister-in-law, James and Sara Biden.
-The president's birthday was Nov.
+The president turned 79 on Nov.
 20.

 Commander arrived at the White House on Monday afternoon, LaRosa confirmed.